AkulkarniStx/Lyve-Cloud-solutions-samples/tar-index-extract/README.md

-# Tar File Index and Extract Tool
+# Using Tar File Index to extract data efficiently

              _____                      _____                _
             |_   _|  __ _  _ __        |_   _|  ___    ___  | |